-A financial buyer is like a private equity group.
+A financial buyer is someone like a private equity group.
 They will look at your business from what they can get as a financial return only.

 The intellectual capital buyer is the most rare of outside buyers.
 Most business owners have never identified what the intellectual property is in their business and have never commercialized that intellectual property.
 For those businesses who have taken this step, they will often get very high multiples of sales as a purchase price.
-The intellectual capital buyer is more interested in what they can do with the intelligence held within the company than with the actual cash flow from the company.
+The intellectual capital buyer is more interested in what they can do with the intelligence held within the company than they are with the actual cash flow from the company.

 Sell to existing managers?

 You can transfer your business to your managers.
-This is often satisfying to the selling owner.
+This transfer method is often satisfying to the selling owner.
 They get to see the business continue under similar methods as when they ran the company.
 Their stakeholders are often taken care of and treated well.